MAPPING METHODOLOGY

 Methodology Overview

-This page describes the methodology used to map security controls native to a technology platform to MITRE ATT&CK® and aims to provide the community a reusable method of using ATT&CK to determine the capabilities of a platform's security offerings.
+This page describes the methodology used to map security controls native to a mapping framework or technology platform to MITRE ATT&CK®.
+This methodology is based upon our experience mapping frameworks and platforms and aims to provide the community with a reusable method of using ATT&CK to determine the capabilities of security offerings.

 ATT&CK is a globally-accessible knowledge base of adversary tactics and techniques based on real-world observations.
 The ATT&CK knowledge base represents adversary goals as tactics and the specific behaviors employed by adversaries to achieve those goals (how) as techniques and sub-techniques.
 The methodology described below, utilizes the information in the ATT&CK knowledge base and its underlying data model to understand, assess and record the real-world threats that security controls native to a technology platform are able to mitigate.